danny-avila/LibreChat/README.md

 - UI from original ChatGPT, including Dark mode
 - AI model selection (official ChatGPT API, BingAI, ChatGPT Free)
 - Create and Save custom ChatGPTs*
+- **3/23/23** -  Search all messages/conversations - [see details here](https://github.com/danny-avila/chatgpt-clone/releases/tag/v0.1.0)

-^* ChatGPT can be 'customized' by setting a system message or prompt prefix and alternate 'role' to the API request
+^* ChatGPT can be 'customized' by setting a system message or prompt prefix and alternate 'role' to the API request^

 [More info here](https://platform.openai.com/docs/guides/chat/instructing-chat-models).
 Here's an [example from this app.]()